microsoft/vscode-docs/docs/remote/containers.md

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)

 5. After the container is built, VS Code automatically connects to it and maps the project folder from your local file system into the container.
-Check out the `README.md` for the repository you cloned to see what to do next.
+Check out the **Things to try** section of `README.md` in the repository you cloned to see what to do next.

 ### Quick start: Open a folder in a container